INSTRUCTIONS TO AUTHORS

 and the Alcohol & Education Research Council [HFY GR667789].

 Authors are responsible for the accuracy and completeness of reference lists.
 References in Vancouver Style should be in the order they appear in the text and numbered accordingly.
-These numbers should be inserted above the line whenever a reference is cited (...confirmed by other studies 23).
+These numbers should be inserted in superscript whenever a reference is cited (...confirmed by other studies.
+23).
 Numbered references should appear at the end of the article and should consist of the surnames and initials of all authors when six or less, when seven or more list just three and add et al., title of article, name of journal abbreviated according to Index Medicus style, year, volume, first and last page numbers,

 Words to be abbreviated should be spelt out in full the first time they appear in the text with the abbreviations in brackets.
 Thereafter the abbreviation should be used.